Bringing discrete-time Langevin splitting methods into agreement with thermodynamics: Generalized Splitting

 where $\sigma$ is drawn from a zero mean, unit variance Gaussian distribution.
 The half-step velocity $u_s^{n+\frac{1}{2}}$, defined by the half-time-step sequence $\widetilde{\rm O}\widetilde{\rm A}\widetilde{\rm B}$ given by Eqs.~(\ref{eq:Split_A_rev}), (\ref{eq:Split_B_rev}), and (\ref{eq:Split_O_rev_half}) on $(r^n,v^n)$, then yields

 where we have used Eq.~(\ref{eq:BAOAB_r_rev}) to arrive at Eq.~(\ref{eq:us_1}), and where the effective half-step fluctuations $\sigma^{n+\frac{1}{2}}$ and $\beta^{n+\frac{1}{2}}$ are defined consistent with the definition of the on-site fluctuations $\sigma^n$ and $\beta^n$ in Sec.~\ref{subsec:ABO}.
-The BAOAB trajectories combined with the half-step velocity in Eq.~(\ref{eq:us}), for $d_A=d_B=1$, is similar to the so-called Langevin "middle" method \cite{Zhang2017}.
-Our scheme is a direct improvement to this methodology.
 Choosing $d_A$ and $d_B$ according to Eq.~(\ref{eq:dAdB}) makes this velocity applicable to the GJ methods:

 Since $\langle\sigma^{\ell}\sigma^{n+\frac{1}{2}}\rangle=\langle\beta^\ell\beta^{n+\frac{1}{2}}\rangle=0$, it follows for linear systems that $u_s^{n+\frac{1}{2}}$ satisfies the condition for being a half-step velocity, $\langle u_s^{n+\frac{1}{2}}(r^n+r^{n+1})\rangle=0$ (see Ref.~\cite{GJ}).
 Additionally, this half-step velocity produces the correct kinetic energy given by $\langle u_s^{n+\frac{1}{2}}u_s^{n+\frac{1}{2}}\rangle=\frac{k_BT}{m}$.
 However, it is evident from the prefactor to the first term on the right hand side of Eq.~(\ref{eq:us_gj}) that $u_s^{n+\frac{1}{2}}$ does not correctly express drift and non-stochastic transport for $\alpha>0$.
 In fact, using this velocity measure, drift for a constant force $f$ is given by